flippybit/bery-bot/docs/guides/forgive-and-forget.md

     ```bash
     mamba env create --prefix ./env --file environment.yml
     ```
-* export the dependancies to the environment.yml file
+* export the dependencies to the environment.yml file
-* export dependancies that we manually installed.
+* export dependencies that we manually installed.

 * Install a package with mamba:
    ```bash